 345 Queen Street, Suite # 400, Honolulu, Hawaii 96813Medical Assisting – Certificate Program

-The Certificate program at Med-Assist School of Hawaii Inc’s Certificate program in Medical Assisting is imparted at their campus in the city of Honolulu, HI.
-This private, for-profit college has approximately 81 students in total, with the majority of students on programs that last under 2 years.
+The Certificate program at Med-Assist School of Hawaii Inc’s Certificate program in Medical Assisting is imparted at their campus in the city of Anchorage, HI.
+The majority of of the school’s 55 students are on short programs of under two years.
 The Medical Assisting program, with a duration of 38 credit hours, is the college’s largest program.
-The school is institutionally accredited by the Accrediting Bureau of Health Education Schools.* The cost of tuition is in the order of $15,700 for each academic year.
-Learning materials may cost roughly $2,078, although this will vary with the program.
+The school has institutional accreditation from the Accrediting Bureau of Health Education Schools.* The cost of tuition is generally in the order of $15,700 annually.

 1111 Bishop St Ste 400, Honolulu, Hawaii 96813-2811Medical Assistant – Associate Program